+5.2.5.5 landscaping

-5.2.5.5 landscaping For subd Capital ( 5.2.5.6 utility and/or services provision 5.2.5.7 protection of any special amenity feature.
-Appendix For subd (b) is a company lease, cross lease or unit title subdivision is a Controlled Activity in respect of: 29, DP 1 Street, Is to Appen 5.2.5.8 stormwater, sewerage and water services to 11ppen 5.2.5.9 the allocation of accessory units to principal units and the allocation of covenant areas to leased areas to ensure compliance with rule 5.1.1.2 (vehicle parking) and to ensure practical physical access to every household unit.
+- 5.2.5.6 utility and/or services provision - 5.2.5.7 protection of any special amenity feature. - (b) is a company lease, cross lease or unit title subdivision is a Controlled Activity in respect of: - 5.2.5.8 stormwater, sewerage and water services - 5.2.5.9 the allocation of accessory units to principal units and the allocation of covenant areas to leased areas to ensure compliance with rule 5.1.1.2 (vehicle parking) and to ensure practical physical access to every household unit.